capensisma/Herald/README.md

 ## Basic Usage

-First a simple example (also see the [example app](https://github.com/Meteor-Reaction/Herald-Example))
+First, a simple example: (also see the [example app](https://github.com/Meteor-Reaction/Herald-Example))

 #### On Client and Sever

-First define your courier.
+Define your courier.
 Don't worry to much about this when you getting started.
 Couriers are a lot like classes.
-You can add quite a lot of complex logic to them or keep them very simple and generic.
-In this example the courier will only send messages `onsite` (in app notifications). `onsite` does not take any optional arguments, we can just pass it an empty object.
+You can add complex logic to them or keep them simple and generic.
+In this example the courier will only send messages `onsite` (in app notifications). `onsite` does not take any optional arguments, you can just pass it an empty object.
 This courier also provides an optional pre-formatted message.

 ```js
 Herald.addCourier('newPost', {